shanemcw/homebridge-amazondash-MAC/README.md

     }

 **Interface** refers to the monitor interface for airodump-ng to listen on.
-**Channel** refers to the Wi-Fi channel that your button is using (the same channel as your network).
-Locking to a channel allows us to grab the first Wi-Fi frame within milliseconds of a button press.
+**Channel** refers to a single channel for airodump to listen on.
+As the Dash button is not connected to the network (i.e. not using a channel), choose a channel *not* or *least* used in the vicinity.

+## Getting a Dash Button MAC Address, Serial Number, Firmware Version
+…

-## Monitor mode
+## Wifi Device and Monitor Mode
-I have this set up on a Raspberry Pi 2 (running raspbian) and use the following commands to place my USB Wi-Fi dongle in monitor mode:
+A wifi device (such as a USB wifi dongle) that can be configured and run in monitor mode is required.
 ```
 iw dev wlan0 del
 iw phy phy0 interface add mon0 type monitor